Configuring User Authentication for Password Resets

 If you configure multifactor authentication methods that use an alternate phone or email, or if you allow users to authenticate with security questions, IdentityNow prompts users to enter that information when they register or the next time they sign in.

-If you do not want users to be prompted to enter their alternate phone or email or to answer security questions, ensure the checkboxes to authenticate using those options are cleared in both the password resets and unlock panel and in the strong authentication methods panel.
+If you do not want users to be prompted to enter their alternate phone or email or to answer security questions, ensure the checkboxes to authenticate using those options are cleared in the password resets and unlock panel.
 Alternatively, if you aggregate an alternate phone number or email, users will not be prompted to enter that information.

 Providing Codes by Phone